 TGac editor: modify D0.2 P145L10--19, as follows

 Transmission can be prematurely terminated by the MAC through the primitive PHY-TXEND.request.
-PHY-TXSTART is disabled by receiving a PHY-TXEND.request.
+PSDU transmission is terminated by receiving a PHY-TXEND.request.
 In single user transmission, normal termination occurs after the transmission of the final bit of the last PSDU octet, according to the number OFDM symbols indicated supplied in the N_SYM field.
 Zero to seven bits are stuffed to make the C-PSDU length an integral multiple of the OFDM symbol length.

-The packet transmission is completed and the PHY entity enters the receive state (i.e., PHYTXSTART is disabled).
+The packet transmission is completed and the PHY entity enters the receive state.

 Each PHY-TXEND.request is acknowledged with a PHY-TXEND.confirm primitive from the PHY.